-Each project is run by our lead volunteers called, Project Leaders.
+Each Project is run by our lead volunteers, called Project Leaders.
 Each leader will take on a specific role to ensure the smooth running of their FoodCycle Project.
-These people are passionate, committed and want to make a positive change within their community, they take ownership of their project and make decisions about the day-to-day running of it.
+These people are passionate, committed and want to make a positive change within their community, taking ownership and making decisions about the day-to-day running of their Project.

 Hosting Project Leader

 As hosting leader, you’ll act as the maitre’ d of the team, running your project’s front of house and helping to create a warm, friendly atmosphere that will make both volunteers and guests want to return each week.
 Your team of volunteers will lay the tables, greet guests and serve food – all under your guidance!

 As a Cooking Project Leader you’ll induct volunteers into the kitchen, facilitate the team, create recipe ideas and lead on the preparation and cooking of the meal to turn the surplus food delivery in to a delicious and nutritious three course meal.

 You will also take on responsibility to encourage the whole team to have input into planning a tasty and nutritious menu, ensure that all health and safety guidelines are adhered to, as well as work with the other leaders to ensure the project runs as smoothly as possible.

 Surplus Food Coordinator

 You’ll be a central part of the Project Leader team working with local supermarkets, shops, restaurants and surplus food services to ensure the weekly cook has a regular donation of food.
 You will be passionate about reducing the amount of food that’s wasted in our society and actively seek out opportunities to work with local services, grow your project’s networks within the local community and represent FoodCycle at local food waste events and meetings.

 If you’re looking to take on extra responsibility, you can also check out these additional Project Leader roles.